matt-a-pinkerton/Elk-Stack-Project/README.md

 - This drastically reduces the potential for human error and simplifies the process of configuring potentially thousands of machines identically all at once.

 The playbook implements the following tasks:
-- Install Docker.io ñ using apt
+- Install Docker.io ‚Äì using apt
-- Install Python3-pip ñ using apt
+- Install Python3-pip ‚Äì using apt
-- Install Docker ñ using pip
+- Install Docker ‚Äì using pip
-- Adjusts the virtual memory ñ using sysctl
+- Adjusts the virtual memory ‚Äì using sysctl
 - Start and run docker with specific open ports
-- Enable docker service on boot ñ using systemd
+- Enable docker service on boot ‚Äì using systemd

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.